The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

 A big part of your role will be to make sure food products and processes are safe and it's therefore important to keep up to date with changing food production regulations.
 To do this, as well as keeping your skill set up to date, you'll need to complete continuing professional development (CPD).

-IFST has a CPD scheme, which can help with this.
-It gives advice on what can be included as CPD activities and how to plan and record them.
+The Institute of Food Science and Technology (IFST) has a CPD scheme, which can help with this.
+It gives advice on what can be classed as CPD activities, including work-based learning, professional activity, formal education and self-directed learning.
+It can also help with planning and recording your CPD.
 For more details see IFST - CPD standards and learning activities.

 If you'd like to move into food inspection (e.g. working in a local authority environmental health department), there are a number of courses that are accredited through the Chartered Institute of Environmental Health (CIEH).